aarenstade/WikiCollage/README.md

 - Translate/scale images and scroll/scale the entire collage
 - View list of added elements with their positions and sizes.
 - Search topic, fetch latest additions, and display current collage.
+- Query text field to list topics under search bar
 - "Cooldown" period after new topic additions.

 ## Things to build / being built:

-- Topic history list viewer.
 - Scrollable history to view previous additions and permalinks for each.
-- Query text field to list topics under search bar.

 # Other stuff to do